pidumenk/dns-over-tls/README.md

     * Use container orchestration solutions for microservices: Kubernetes, EKS, OpenShift, GKE and so on.

     * Follow best practicies and IaC approach: keep config files as a code and wrap into variables.
-(Helm Charts, Terrafrom).
+(Helm Charts, Terrafrom, OpenTofu).

     * In case of multiple instances of the DNS proxy service, use a load balancer to distribute traffic among them.
 By default Kubernetes provides out og the box functionality for service load balancing.
 Also can be the MetalLB for bare metal infrastructure.